New Year’s Resolutions: Evidence-Based Strategies For Success

 The start of a new year can be full of hope and promise.
-For some, New Year’s resolutions serve as a reminder of their capacity for growth and change.
+For most, making resolutions serve as a new beginning, and a reminder of an individual’s capacity for personal growth and positive change, as they set personal goals for the coming year.
 However, many common new year's resolutions consist of challenging goals that are notoriously difficult to meet.
-For this reason, a high percentage of new year's resolutions fail within the first week or months of the year.
+For this reason, most New Year's resolutions fail within the first week or months of the year.

 Key New Year's resolutions statistics